Berberine: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects of Berberine

 Even though consumed at authorized dosages, berberine is usually regarded as safe yet mild gastrointestinal side effects can still occur.
-Berberine should only be used with caution in patients who are taking blood thinners, statins, or antidepressants due to the potential for interactions.
-Supplements like chromium and alpha-lipoic acid that influence glucose metabolism may also interact with berberine.
+Berberine should only be used with caution in patients who are blood thinners, statins, or antidepressants due to the potential for interactions.
+Supplements like chromium and alpha-lipoic acid that influence glucose may also interact with berberine.

 Chromium symbol.